crosschainer/XNS/docs/docs.md

 ## Conclusion

-By integrating with XNS through the helper functions `get_data`, `get_address_to_main_name`, and `get_main_name_to_address`, external dApps can reliably resolve names and associated metadata while abstracting away the complexity of raw state handling and expiry checks.
+By integrating with XNS through the helper functions `get_data`, `get_address_to_main_name`, `get_main_name_to_address` and `get_owner`, external dApps can reliably resolve names and associated metadata while abstracting away the complexity of raw state handling and expiry checks.
 This streamlined approach ensures that you always work with accurate, up-to-date data.